ptrktn/pkbs/README.md

 * University of Helsinki, for their [DevOps with Kubernetes](https://devopswithkubernetes.com/) course.
 * [Free DNS](https://freedns.afraid.org/), for their share-and-enjoy DNS hosting service.
-* (TeraCLOUD)[https://teracloud.jp] provides WebDAV service
+* (InfiniCLOUD)[https://infini-cloud.net/] provides WebDAV service
- with a 10 GiB free plan.
-Please consider using referral code 5N2C6 to get an extra 8 GiB storage.
+ with a 20 GiB free plan.
+Please consider using referral code 5N2C6 to get extra storage.